blockvigil/ethvigil-docs/docs/cli_gettingstarted.md

 * You can monitor
   * specific/all events being emitted on a contract
   * all transactions taking place on a contract
-* You recive the relevant payloads like event topics or transaction input data
+* You receive the relevant payloads like event topics or transaction input data

 ### Webhooks
 To test webhooks, it is suggested to set up a webhook listener on a service like https://webhook.site